 Normal body temperature is the reflection of a delicate balance between heat production and heat loss.
 Many of the chemical reactions necessary for human survival can occur only in specific temperature ranges.
 The human brain has a number of ways to maintain vital temperature.
-When these mechanisms are overwhelmed, heat loss happens faster than heat production,
+When these mechanisms are overwhelmed, heat loss happens faster than heat production, which results in hypothermia.

 Primary hypothermia is due to exposure to a cold or frigid environment, with no underlying medical condition, causing disruption in temperature regulation:

 The body loses heat by several major mechanisms that may occur at the same time.

 The body also has a variety of methods to increase heat production.
 But at a certain low level, the body cannot continue heat production, and core body temperature drops quickly.
 From 98.6 F to 89.6 F (30 C to 32 C), the body begins to shiver, blood vessels contract, and hormones are released to facilitate the generation of heat.